We are open

 Indulge in delicious Thai cuisine and learn new tricks from our live food demonstrations.
 Open up to rich cultural experiences like a live Thai boxing demonstration and traditional Thai dance performances .

 Entry to the festival FREE OF CHARGE!

 NOK NOK restaurant brings the genuine flavours of the Kingdom of Thailand right to the Old Town of Tallinn.
-Head chef is responsible for the authenticity of NOK NOK’s flavours.
-In our restaurant, with its combination of Eastern and Nordic interior design, the most authentic Thai dishes are prepared under her professional guidance in a manner and style that is traditional for the people of Thailand.
+Head chef Khampan Pukdangpan is responsible for the authenticity of NOK NOK’s flavours.
+In our restaurant, with its combination of Eastern and Nordic interior design, the most authentic Thai dishes are prepared under his professional guidance in a manner and style that is traditional for the people of Thailand.

-You enter NOK NOK through an airily furnished cocktail bar.
+The restaurant has six different halls.
 The restaurant’s main area, which can accommodate 42 guests, is located in the depths of the building.
 The restaurant also has three smaller dining areas, a seminar room with a projector and other equipment, and also a well-appointed kitchen for cooking classes, where up to 20 people can test their skills.
 NOK NOK has a total area of 600 square metres.

-WHAT IS NOK NOK?
+What is NOK NOK?

 Perhaps you paused to wonder what NOK NOK means?
 In choosing the name, we were inspired by the restaurant’s archway facade, where on either side of the main entranceway you can see figures of birds on the columns.
 In Thai, nok means bird.
 These sculptures originate from the pre-WWII period, as does the whole building, which was one of the few in this area to survive the bombing.
 Why the owners of that time positioned birds to guard either side of the entranceway, remains a mystery.